langtech-bsc/rl_salamandra_alignment_docs/_sources/installation.rst.txt

     $ git clone https://github.com/langtech-bsc/rl_salamandra_alignment.git

-Once you have a copy of the source, you can install it in editable mode with:
+Once you have a copy of the source, you can navigate to your developement branch, and install it in editable mode with:

 .. code-block:: console